Table of Contents

 Step 1

 In the same folder as your csproj, create a file named "GameDir.targets".
+This file can be named anything, but for the tutorial, we will use this for consistency.

 <?xml version="1.0" encoding="utf-8"?>